 Scarf

-- Set Up Row: Turn, sk 3 ch (counts as dc, here and throughout), dc in ea st across.
+- Set Up Row: Turn, skip 3 ch (counts as first dc), dc in next ch and each ch across.
 (25 sts)

-- Rep Rows 1-4 40 more times, or until scarf measures approximately 60” (152 cm).
+- Rep Rows 1-4, 40 more times, or until scarf measures approximately 60” (152 cm) long.
 Do not fasten off and do not turn.

 Edging and Joining

-- Turn to begin working along long edge, ch 1, *2 sc in side of ea row;** rep from * to ** across to Set Up Row.
-Fold scarf so RS is facing inside, turn to work along short edge, +insert hook through outer loops of both layers of next st on WS, sl st to join; rep from + across short edge.
-Turn RS out, ch 1, rep from * to ** across to last row, join with sl st to top of first sc.
+- Turn to begin working along long edge (see Pattern Notes), ch 1, *[2 sc in side of each row]** across to Set Up Row.
+Fold scarf so RS is facing inside, turn to work along short edge, insert hook through outer loops of both layers of next st on WS, join with slip stitch seam (see Pattern Notes) across next 25 sts, turn RS out, ch 1, rep from * to ** across to final Row, join with sl st to top of first sc.
 Fasten off.

 Finishing